 There will also be two blends of the Terra Nova line available.
 The Terra Nova line will be available in two separate blends.
 The Terra Nova Araperique is described as a medium-bodied cigar.
 This blend uses an Ecuadorian wrapper and binder over a blend of Dominican, Peruvian, Nicaraguan, and Brazilian tobaccos.
 The blend also features tobaccos aged under high pressure in oak whisky barrels for one year.

-Finally, the Terra Nova Dark Fired Kentucky line uses a subtle blend of Kentucky fire cured tobaccos from the Dominican Republic, Nicaragua and Brazil.
+Finally, the Terra Nova Dark Fired Kentucky line uses a subtle blend of Kentucky fire cured tobaccos and tobaccos from the Dominican Republic, Nicaragua and Brazil.
 The cigar is finished with a Sumatra binder and Ecuadorian wrapper.

 Each of the Montosa and Terra Nova lines is available in four sizes: Short Robusto (3 7/8 x 54), Robusto (4 7/8 x 50), Toro (5 7/8 x 50), and Churchill (6 3/4 x 54).
 Suggested retail prices of $6.00 to $8.00 per cigar, excluding state and local taxes.